freesoft/learning-dart/README.md

 * https://www.youtube.com/@TheFlutterWay/ : focus on making apps/clone
 * https://www.youtube.com/@dbestech/videos
 * https://www.youtube.com/c/ATNSTUDIO/
+* https://www.youtube.com/watch?v=P1XzbpeD2GY : Flutter Forward 2023 talking about "Top cloud development tips for Flutter developers".
+You might have some idea for what to do with your concerns with caching, persistence layer, etc using GCP.

 ## Etc
 * When having "Failed to install android-sdk: "java.lang.NoClassDefFoundError: javax/xml/bind/annotation/XmlSchema"" error while installing Fultter(with fultter doctor)<br/>